oasis-open/cti-documentation/stix/compare.md

 During the design and development of STIX 2, the CTI TC concluded that due to the tightly-coupled nature of STIX and the Cyber Observable eXpression (CybOX) language that CybOX should be merged into STIX.
 These objects are now characterized as Cyber Observable objects within STIX and are defined in the STIX specification.

 The TC felt that it would be easier for the market to understand and adopt STIX if it was a single standard.
 This consolidation eliminated the need for a complex interoperability matrix between the two standards.

+### I was using a CybOX™ object before, but now I can't find it, what should I do? ###

+If you were using a CybOX object and it's not a part of STIX 2, let us know!
+Create the object as a STIX 2.1 Extension and submit it to the [CTI STIX Common Object repository](https://github.com/oasis-open/cti-stix-common-objects) to give it greater visibility.

+If you're a TC member, post to the cti-cybox@lists.oasis-open.org list.
+If you're not, post to cti-comment@lists.oasis-open.org (instructions here: https://www.oasis-open.org/committees/comments/index.php?wg_abbrev=cti).

 ### What are the key differences between TAXII™ 1 and TAXII™ 2? ###